julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 **Rituals**: “Throwing herbs on coals” was a common household practice for driving out the evil eye or banishing sorrow.

-Seasonal cleansing of the home formed another layer of protection — especially during early spring purifications explored in **[Spring Cleaning: Folk Magic](/spring-cleaning-folk-magic/)**.
+Seasonal cleansing of the home formed another layer of protection, especially during early spring purifications explored in **[Spring Cleaning: Folk Magic](/spring-cleaning-folk-magic/)**.

 ---